khalidabuhakmeh/dotnet-dramameter/readme.md

 - **High**
 - **Extreme**

-Run the project and pass a `level` url parameter.
-For example a level of `high` will generate the following image.
+Run the project and pass a `severity` url parameter between `0` and `180` and the endpoint will generate the following image.

 ![img.png](img.png)